Idaho Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 Average Cost of Minimum Coverage Car Insurance in Idaho

-In Idaho, drivers aged 22 to 29 typically face the highest insurance premiums due to their inexperience and higher risk of accidents.
-The table below shows the average costs for minimum coverage by age group, illustrating how insurance rates vary with age.
+In Idaho, drivers aged 22 to 29 typically face the highest insurance premiums due to inexperience and a higher risk of accidents.
+The table below shows Idaho's average minimum coverage cost by age group, providing a clear view of how age influences rates.

 Cheapest Companies for Minimum Coverage Car Insurance in Idaho